IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

   Set ``dataverse.files.<id>.path-style-access=true``, as Minio works path-based.
 Works pretty smooth, easy to setup.
   **Can be used for quick testing, too:** just use the example values above.
 Uses the public (read: unsecure and possibly slow) https://play.minio.io:9000 service.

+'StorJ Integration'
+Per the general Dataverse Installation to use S3 Storage noted above, you’ll first set up the StorJ S3 store, by defining the id, type, and label.
+After Following the general installation set the following configurations to use a StorJ object store - dataverse.files.<id>.payload-signing=true This optional setting will enable payload signing for the S3 bucket.
+Set dataverse.files.<id>.chunked-encoding=false.
+This optional setting will disable chunked encoding.

+Note that for direct uploads and downloads, Dataverse redirects to the proxy-url but presigns the urls based on the dataverse.files.<id>.custom-endpoint-url.
+Also, consider that if you choose to enable dataverse.files.<id>.download-redirect note that the S3 URLs expire after 60 minutes by default.
+You can change that minute value to reflect a timeout value that’s more appropriate by using .dataverse.files.<id>.url-expiration-minutes.

 `Surf Object Store v2019-10-30 <https://www.surf.nl/en>`_
   Set ``dataverse.files.<id>.payload-signing=true`` and ``dataverse.files.<id>.chunked-encoding=false`` to use Surf Object